claytonlewis72/SME-3D-Flight-Visualization/README.md

 ## Usage
-This project usage is determined by the project client, SME Inc. Additionally, it should be noted that the WCU Capstone team made this project with the intention for it to be used for debugging and visulization purposes of real drone flight paths for the use of analysis.
+This project's usage is determined by the project client, SME Inc. Additionally, it should be noted that the WCU Capstone team created this project with the intention of using it for debugging and visualization of real drone flight paths for analysis.

 ## Documentation & Deliverables